argorar/WebMConverter/README.md

 * Display just one decimal in crop resolution

 #### Version 3.9.0
-* Add shortcut keys for trim, multi trimp, crop, and change rate
+* Add shortcut keys for trim, multi trim, crop, and change rate
 * Now you can see the new resolution of your crop

 #### Version 3.8.0